stonesunturned/tmp-site/_posts/2018-01-13-Star-Wars-Absurdism.md

 Yet, it's not quite an accepting journey.
 Rey doesn’t just learn to survive the madness of this world of the First Order or whatever world Kylo is going to create.
 She makes a choice to return to the resistance and fight for change.
 If you went into the movie expecting a conquering journey, this probably felt lacking, but if you thought it was an accepting journey, this was probably more than you expected.

 ### An Absurd Proposal
 Many conquering journeys involve a certain amount of destiny.
 Sometimes more directly, through bloodlines or lightning scars that make the hero a Chosen One.
 Others involve hard work and sacrifice, but the hero ultimately learns that these things are worth it because they led to the hero's ability to succeed.
-Those choice meant something.
+Those choices meant something.

 In the acceptance journey, the ultimate lesson is that the world is a crazy, mixed-up place.
 People will betray you and working hard doesn't magically bring you what you want and you can’t ever really be a Master of Two Worlds.
 On this journey, your choices don't gain you any heroic position or reward except maybe the ability to survive in such a chaotic world.